MarcDiethelm/xtc/README.md

 ## Differences to Terrific Composer

 - The default tag of a generated wrapper for a markup module is SECTION instead of DIV.
-- Dierctories containing module skins are called 'skins' instead of 'skin'.
+- Directories containing module skins are called 'skins' instead of 'skin'.
 This default can be changed however.
+- The overall file structure is flatter.
+- The term *layout* refers to base templates.
+For global frontend logic you can use the pre-defined module `page-controller`.

 ## What xtc does not do (yet)